mattermost/docs/source/install/install-kubernetes.rst

     stringData:
       license: <LICENSE_FILE_CONTENTS>

 2. Create an installation manifest file ``mattermost-installation.yaml`` locally, and open it with a text editor.
-Copy and paste the below YAML structure, and make any necessary adjustments for your configuration and environment.
+Copy and paste the YAML structure below, and make any necessary adjustments for your configuration and environment.

   .. code-block:: yaml
     :class: mm-code-block